rahul0776/rahul0776/README.md

 🌱 What I'm Learning: <br>
 Transformer models for NLP and reinforcement learning Advanced GANs, object detection, and edge AI deployment<br>
-I recently built a project named Modeling Future Job Market Trends Using University Enrolment, Industry Data and other factors.
-Check it out:  https://jobnomix.streamlit.app/ <br><br>
+I recently built a project named LiveOn: which Backs Up Your Facebook.
+Then Bring It to Life.
+Check it out: https://minedco.com/ <br><br>
 👯 Looking to Collaborate On:<br>
 AI-powered solutions and cloud computing projects
 Feel free to check out my repositories, connect with me, and let's create something amazing! 🚀 <br>